How Do Bitcoin Credit and Debit Cards Work

 A Quick Look at Bitcoin

 The price of a single Bitcoin constantly fluctuates, based on market bidding (similar to stocks, gold, and foreign currencies).
 Bitcoin topped $19,000 in December 2017, only to plunge to $7,200 by February 2018.
-As of May 31, 2020, Bitcoin was priced at $9,553.36.
+In the latter half of 2020, the price of Bitcoin fluctuated in a range between $9,000 and $14,000, typically changing about 30% each month in one direction or the other.
 What makes Bitcoin unique is that the Bitcoin network—where Bitcoins are transferred—isn’t controlled by any person or company, but rather by a decentralized network of computers.
 A record of all Bitcoin transactions is stored on the computers of every person who helps verify Bitcoin transactions.

 Bitcoins are stored in a digital wallet that has a unique ID.
 To send Bitcoin to another user, that person must send you a unique address generated by the currency exchange platform.
 You’d then copy the address into your Bitcoin exchange platform, enter the amount, and press send.